 In 1902, William Martin, Darwin’s brother, hired Mr. Wright to build him a home in Oak Park, IL.
-After seeing his brother’s home, Darwin Martin was inspired to visit Frank Lloyd Wright’s studio where he persuaded him to contemplate his property in Buffalo where he wanted to build two houses.
-This was the beginning of a longstanding personal relationship with Frank Lloyd Wright that would last the rest of their lives.
+After seeing his brother’s home, Darwin Martin was inspired to visit Frank Lloyd Wright’s studio where he persuaded him to contemplate his property in Buffalo as he had wanted to build two houses.
+This was the beginning of a longstanding personal relationship with Frank Lloyd Wright that would last for the rest of their lives.

 In addition to hiring Wright to design his Buffalo home, and as an executive for the Larkin Soap Company, Darwin Martin was involved in the selection of Wright to design the Larkin Administration Building as his first major commercial project.
 In fact, Frank Lloyd Wright secured commissions for homes for two other Larkin Company employees, William Heath and Walter Davidson.
 As you can see, Buffalo had become a hotbed of activity for Mr. Wright, which brings us back to Graycliff.

 The only building constructed by Wright between 1914 and 1936 using stone, Graycliff is considered to be one of his most important mid-career works.
 In this home he institutes cantilevered balconies that would later become emblematic features of his iconic landmark, Fallingwater.
 The stone used was hauled up from the lakeshore at the edge of the property and was set in place with special attention and positioning to accentuate the fossils that were apparent in the stone.

 As with many Wright buildings, there is a clear horizontal theme that is accentuated by the cantilevered balconies and the expanses of glass that both maximized natural light and allowed for unobstructed views of the lake.
 In fact, as you approach the house, the design allows you to look “through” the house directly at Lake Erie and the horizon beyond, which was an innovative concept when the house was designed and built.